instance01/osmnx-mdp/README.txt

 Goodies for learners and code readers:
-* np.rec.array and numpy indexing: visualize.py
+* np.rec.array and numpy indexing: visualize.py, extract_for_pgfplots.py
 * Adding a custom data structure to Cython: dense_hash_map.pxd
 * Cython inheritance: algorithm.pxd/pyx
 * DBL_EPSILON: cpp_brtdp.cpp
 * Very simple min-priority queue with decrease-key operation (no extra class): cpp_queue_util.hpp
 * Design pattern 'Strategy': simulation.pyx, run_simulation function
 * Multiprocessing pool example: simulation.pyx
+* Simple example on how to do the t-test for the means of two samples, using ttest_ind: stat_test/